soma00333/profile/docs/work_experience/industry_technology.md

     </tr>
     <tr>
       <td><strong>Result</strong></td>
       <td>As a result, the new system provided a smooth chat and notification experience.
-User engagement and productivity improved by 25%.</td>
+User engagement and productivity improved.</td>
     </tr>
     <tr>
       <td><strong>Challenge</strong></td>